Boone Pickens Stadium: Boone Pickens and "The Next Level"

 Lewis Field was officially renamed Boone Pickens Stadium during a halftime ceremony at the 2003 football game versus the University of Wyoming.
 The stadium’s name was changed to honor OSU alumnus T. Boone Pickens, a Texas oilman and entrepreneur who founded Mesa Petroleum Company in 1956 and served as its CEO from 1956 to 1996.
 Pickens donated $165 million overall to the university, the largest single donation for athletics to an institution of higher education in American history, to create an “athletic village” on campus, but the construction of the village was postponed due to the economy's downturn.

 Pickens' gift helped build the west end zone at Boone Pickens Stadium, a multi-purpose indoor practice complex, new soccer, track and tennis facilities, a new equestrian center, a new baseball stadium (completed in 2020) and new outdoor practice fields.
 During the 2003 football season, OSU broke ground on a $260 million upgrade to Boone Pickens Stadium which included a brick exterior to match the modified Georgian architecture of the OSU campus, and a connection to the Gallagher-Iba Arena.
 The stadium turf was replaced in 2005.
-Boone Pickens Stadium was the second NCAA Football Bowl Subdivision program to install the Desso Sport System's Football Pro Artificial Grass Surface.
+Boone Pickens Stadium was the second NCAA Division I Football Bowl Subdivision (FBS) venue to install the Desso Sport System's Football Pro Artificial Grass Surface.
 The first installation was at University of Wyoming's War Memorial Stadium, also in 2005.

 The funds used for the expansion of the stadium have been a topic of controversy and discussion among students and the public, including the city of Stillwater.
 The athletic village came under intense scrutiny within the community and garnered statewide attention.
 In 2005 and 2006, OSU held "town hall meetings" to allow members of the community to express their concerns.
 At one meeting in the Stillwater Public Library, Commissioner Hank Moore told then-OSU President David Schmidly, the meeting's moderator, that OSU's actions in implementing the athletic village under the Campus Master Plan contradicted the principles of democracy.

 Another hotly contested issue between the Stillwater city commissioners and OSU administrators was the closing of Hall of Fame Avenue, the street running parallel with the north side of the stadium.
 At the same meeting, Moore said OSU broke a trust agreement with the city on the closing of the street.
 In January 2007, an agreement was reached regarding Hall of Fame Avenue granting the city ownership, which could revert to OSU if the city opens a roadway specifically to replace it.

 During Spring Commencement exercises at the stadium on May 6, 2006, President George W. Bush gave the commencement address, becoming the third U.S. president to speak at an OSU commencement (following George H. W. Bush and Richard Nixon).